sparc-coop/blossom/Sparc.Kernel/readme.md

 ### Entities and IRepository

-At this point you already noticed we introduced Entities and the IRepository at the code, and that is ok, it should be as simple as this, your entities are normal C# classes and the repository interface has all the deault operations you can expect.
+At this point you already noticed we introduced Entities and the IRepository at the code, and that is ok, it should be as simple as this, your entities are normal C# classes and the repository interface has all the default operations you can expect.

 For more information and technical details visit the [Sparc.Core](/Sparc.Core) documentation